anindyaspaul/webmail/README.md

-# Mailbox
+# Webmail

-1. Update SMTP and IMAP settings in `.envs/mail.env`.
+1. Update SMTP and IMAP settings in `.envs/email.env`.

 2. Run using the following command.
 ```